obreinx/DevilUSB/README.md

 3-With Aurdino App Compile The Script on the DigiSpark atTiny85 4-Start A MetaSploit Listener
 4-Plug The USB in The Target Device And You Are In !!!!
+Note: You Can Also Change The Script To .bat exteinsion if you don't have an Aurdino or A Rubber Ducky